-Recently, I encountered an issue with my Pixel 6 that would vibrate randomly when I would pick it up or unlock it.
-This vibration is something not defined in the settings of the phone but starts randomly, and there is no clue why it’s happening or how to get rid of it.
-Initially, I thought I somehow activated this vibration from the settings as the phone would vibrate when you pick it up and unlock it.
+Recently, I encountered an issue with my Pixel 6 that caused it to vibrate randomly when I picked it up or unlocked it.
+This vibration is not defined in the phone’s settings, but it starts randomly, and there is no clue why it’s happening or how to get rid of it.
+Initially, I thought I had somehow activated this vibration from the settings, as the phone would vibrate when picked up and unlocked.
 However, after researching how to fix these random vibrations, I found a solution that helped me get rid of them.

 Google Pixel Random Vibrations Fix:

 After some brainstorming, I realized that this issue started after I recently installed some apps.
 A way to check if an app is causing the problem is to diagnose it in safe mode.
-So, I put my Pixel 6 into safe mode and realized the random vibrations were gone.
+So, I put my Pixel 6 into safe mode and realized that the random vibrations had stopped.

-In this guide, I will elaborate on how you can detect the culprit app in safe mode and remove it.
+In this guide, I will explain how to identify the culprit app in safe mode and remove it.

 First of all, you need to get into the safe mode of Pixel 6:

-- You will see different options on your screen, such as “Power Off,” “Restart,” and “Emergency.”
+- You will see various options on your screen, including “Power Off,” “Restart,” and “Emergency.”

 - Tap and hold on to the Power off icon.
-You will see a warning on your screen about safe mode, like in the screenshot attached.
+You will see a warning on your screen about safe mode, as shown in the attached screenshot.

 - Click on OK.